 You can typically find Jen in a local coffee shop chatting with GSLC youth or enjoying a local hiking spot with her husband and 3 children, ages 11, 8 and 4 years old.
 Jen is a Cincinnati native – lifelong Bengals fan, Graeter’s ice-cream lover and regular consumer of Skyline Chili on Sundays after worship.
 Jen has had the privilege of serving youth and families at Good Shepherd for the last 15 years, specifically the Senior High group, Vacation Bible School, Camp ministry and Manna, our Sunday morning Faith Practice Hour for all ages.
 Jen dreams of visiting Utah, serving in Haiti and learning how to play her guitar sometime in the next 10-years.

 Scott had served at Good Shepherd in a part-time capacity managing the church's social media platforms for 3+ years before becoming full-time in 2020.
-In this new role as Director of Online Minsitry, Scott now also manages the website, provides video production, and will is developing the church's live stream video capabilities.
-Scott is married to Jen Jarman, Director of Faith Formation, and they have three children (ages 11 to 4), a dog (Bluebarry), and cat (Mr Whiskers).
-Scott enjoys exploring the outdoors, whether that is visiting National Parks, hiking, trial running, or whitewater kayaking.
+In this new role as Director of Online Minsitry, Scott now also manages the website, provides video production, and is developing the church's live stream video capabilities.
+Scott is married to Jen Jarman, Director of Faith Formation, and they have three children, a dog (Bluebarry), and cat (Mr Whiskers).
+Scott enjoys exploring the outdoors, whether that is visiting National Parks, hiking, trail running, or whitewater kayaking.
 Scott is a Cincinnati native although wouldn't mind living in the mountains after his kids are all grown up.